euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 # Networking

 - Each VPC network is contained in a GCP project, a default VPC.
-- It has Global scope and can have subnets spanning different zones worldwide.
+- It has global scope and can have subnets spanning different zones worldwide.

 Is arranged around VPC networks.
 Topics like:
 - External IP